wvdh/bmi-calculator/README.md

 ## 🌐 Live Demo

-**Frontend**: [https://wvdh.github.io/bmi-calculator](https://wvdh.github.io/bmi-calculator)  _It's a free plan on render.com so it takes a few for the application to start._
+**Frontend**: [https://wvdh.github.io/bmi-calculator](https://wvdh.github.io/bmi-calculator)  _It's a free plan on render.com so it takes a moment for the application to start._

 - Enter your height and weight
 - Get your BMI score and interpretation instantly